arnolievens/trx/README.md

 ```sh
 make clean install
 ```
-note: user should be in dailout group
+note: user should be in dial-out group